 6. Incorporate cardio

 Cardio is still important during a lean bulk, as it can help keep your heart healthy and improve your endurance.
 However, you don't want to overdo it and burn too many calories, which could hinder your muscle-building progress.
 Aim for 2-3 sessions of moderate-intensity cardio per week.

 Being patient is the most important step, by far, because most people stop this process after a week.
 In today's society, with attention spans shrinking more than ever and everyone wanting things instantly, building muscle properly takes time.
 You won't see results tomorrow.
 So stay consistent with your nutrition and training, and trust the process.
 The goal is to aim for gaining 0.5–1 pound of muscle per week and to always remember that all good things take time.

 Is Lean Bulking A Good Approach?

 Yes, lean bulking is a smart approach to building muscle without gaining excessive amounts of fat.
 You can achieve your muscle-building goals while maintaining a lean physique by focusing on your nutrition, lifting heavy weights, and staying patient.
-But as always it is important to seek your doctor's advice before changing your eating habits, we are not doctors here at Six Pack Center, just two gym bros with lots of personal experience on muscle building.
+But, as always, it is important to seek your doctor's advice before changing your eating habits.
+We are not doctors here at Six Pack Center; we are just two gym bros with lots of personal experience in muscle building.